Annual Medicare Part D Disclosure & Model Notice Deadline Reminders

 1. Provide a written notice to all Medicare-eligible plan participants before each October 15 explaining whether the plan’s prescription drug coverage is “creditable coverage” (i.e., the coverage is expected to pay on average as much as Medicare’s standard prescription drug coverage).

-2. Complete the Online Disclosure to CMS Form within the first 60 days of each plan year disclosing whether the plan’s prescription drug coverage is “creditable coverage.”
+2. Complete the Disclosure to CMS Form within the first 60 days of each plan year disclosing whether the plan’s prescription drug coverage is “creditable coverage.”
 CMS is the Centers for Medicare and Medicaid Services, a federal agency that collects data and administers various federal programs.

-The notice and disclosure requirements apply to all group health plans — insured, self-funded, grandfathered or nongrandfathered — that include prescription drug benefits.
+The notice and disclosure requirements apply to all group health plans — insured, self-funded, grandfathered or non-grandfathered — that include prescription drug benefits.
 There is no exception for small employers.

 To assist employers in meeting the notice and disclosure requirements, this commentary provides background, details about preparing and distributing the notice, details about submitting the disclosure, and links to model notices and official CMS guidance.